localjo/giphy-signal/README.md

 ## Testing

 This app has tests for components, actions and reducers.
-You can run all of the tests with `npm test`.`
+You can run all of the tests with `npm test`.
+To check test coverage, you can use `npm run coverage`.

 ## Deployment